 The planetariums in South Africa are Africa's biggest, and the Johannesburg planetarium is the second biggest in the Southern Hemisphere.
 Both offer mind-expanding shows to the public, as well as astronomy lessons.
 Educate yourself about star constellations, the movements of the planets, the wonders of the southern skies and the extraordinary deep sky objects that have been discovered in our universe.

-Powerful projectors, which use the latest technology to create visualisations of the universe, ensure that your experience of the night sky is evocative and all-consuming.
-Each presentation is enhanced with quality sound and high-resolution imagery and there are a variety of shows on offer throughout the year.
+Powerful projectors, which use the latest technology to create images of the universe, ensure that your experience of the night sky is evocative and all-consuming.
+Each presentation is enhanced with quality sound and high-resolution imagery and there is a variety of shows on offer throughout the year.

 If you're serious about, or obsessed with astronomy, then venture further and make a point of visiting the Southern African Large Telescope (SALT) in the Karoo.
 Situated just outside the Northern Cape village of Sutherland, SALT is the largest optical telescope in the southern hemisphere, so powerful that it can look back 13 billion years to the beginning of time as we know it.